EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

-In this section, we present the results of experiments on two publicly available and challenging datasets, DOTA\cite{xia2018dota} and HRSC2016\cite{liu2017high}, to verify the effectiveness of our proposed EARL.
-Details of the datasets, implementation details, evaluation metrics, experimental results, together with the comparison with state-of-the-art methods are presented in the following subsections.
+In this section, experiments on publicly available and challenging RSIs datasets are conducted to verify the effectiveness of our proposed EARL.
+Details of the experiment setup, parameter selection, ablation study, comparison with existing label assignment strategies and state-of-the-art methods are presented in the following subsections.